Wiki · Concept · Last reviewed June 14, 2026

 The scores changed the story of AI progress.
 A model that can solve contest math is not merely fluent; it appears to search, verify, and repair multi-step work.
 That made AIME and MATH benchmarks central in claims about "reasoning," even though the term itself remains contested.

 These benchmarks also exposed the importance of evaluation protocol.
-Pass@1, consensus@64, temperature, answer extraction, retry policy, hidden chain-of-thought handling, and tool access can all change scores.
+Pass@1, consensus@64, best-of-N reranking, temperature, answer extraction, retry policy, hidden chain-of-thought handling, tool access, and time budget can all change scores.
 A number on a leaderboard therefore measures a model-and-scaffold system, not pure intelligence in isolation.

 Evaluation Risks